Chinese Colors — Meanings and Symbolisms

-The Pomegranate Flower looks like a skirt, and had been used as an important pigment of women’s red longuette.
+The Pomegranate Flower looked like a skirt and had been used as an essential pigment for women’s red longuette.
 Therefore, it has referred to women’s dress since the Tang Dynasty.

-As the Lucky Flower of May in Traditional Chinese Calendar, Pomegranate Flower is also the representative of prosperous, productive, mature and beautiful.
+As the Lucky Flower of May in the Traditional Chinese Calendar, Pomegranate Flower represents prosperous, productive, mature, and beautiful.